geirev/LBM/README.md

    -The actuatorline model was a mess, and I have now cleaned it up and tested it again.
    -I have changed the format of the infile.in somewhat.
 Also, if there is no infile.in present, Boltzmann will generate one for you.
    -I have developed a relatively robust test environment.
-If you activate ltesting in infile.in the code will dump the whole f in a file at the end of the simulation
+If you activate ltesting in infile.in the code will dump the whole f in a file at the end of the
-    e.g., testing000200.uf if you run 200 time-steps.
-All subsequent runs will then compute the difference between the latest simulations and the reference testing000200.uf file.
-Please use this approach while modifying code to avoid introducing bugs.
-A tolerance of (RMSE=1.0E-07 and MAXERR=1.0E-06) are acceptable.
+    simulation e.g., testing000200.uf if you run 200 time-steps.
+All subsequent 200 time-steps runs will then compute the difference between the latest simulations and the reference testing000200.uf file.
+Please use this approach while modifying code to reduce the risk of introducing bugs.
+A tolerance of
+    (RMSE=1.0E-07 and MAXERR=1.0E-06) are acceptable.

 ## License